davideperucchini/2018-group-work-group-06/README.md

 ```

 Beta and gamma variables are also supported but we decided not to introduce them, as we noticed the three variables often influenced each other causing disorders during the experience.

-#### Vibration
-Because of restriction policy of iOS, we couldn’t implement the vibration for iPhones like we did for Android smartphones.

-Instead, for iOS **we replaced the vibration with another sound**.
-In this way, there is a useful feedback and iPhone users can play the esperience.

 ## References
 In addition to the research previously cited, images were collected as a reference point for the development of the visual part.
 Especially, the **blue and violet** color and the **simple lines** with few shades have been extracted.